Dasol-Choi/Gemmath-2-9b/README.md

 - Framework: Fine-tuning was conducted using Unsloth, enabling faster training and better memory efficiency.

 ## Evaluation
-The model was evaluated using the **MathQA test dataset** with **accuracy** as the primary metric.
+The model was evaluated using the **MathQA test dataset(2985 examples)** with **accuracy** as the primary metric.
 The following table compares its performance to other models:

 | Model                | Accuracy (%)  |
 |----------------------|---------------|